Washington Targets Solar Scams

 - The warranty is less than 10 years.

 - A reliable solar installer should offer at least a 10-year warranty on both the system and installation.
-If the bid includes a shorter or no warranty, it’s a bad sign.
+If the bid includes a short or no warranty, it’s a bad sign.

 Local Solar Installers’ Role